-Author Florencia Ramirez spent seven years visiting forward-thinking players in the food system to learn about their water-sustainable strategies.
+Food choices can impact a person’s water use.
+Author Florencia Ramirez wrote “Eat Less Water” after seven years spent visiting forward-thinking players in the food system to learn about their water-sustainable strategies.
 Then she wrote a book to share what she learned with the rest of us.

-In the beginning of your book, you describe how you had started a business producing water timers for the shower, but you soon discovered that you were focusing on the wrong room in the house: Instead of the bathroom, our water-saving focus should be on the kitchen.
+In the beginning of your book “Eat Less Water,” you describe how you had started a business producing water timers for the shower, but you soon discovered that you were focusing on the wrong room in the house: Instead of the bathroom, our water-saving focus should be on the kitchen and making better food choices.
 What caused you to change your mind?

 [Florencia Ramirez] I sold 80,000 shower timers to save water before realizing I was focused in the wrong room of the house.
 My campaign, with my small distribution of shower timers, mirrored the larger water conservation campaigns recycled during every drought period by private and public agencies.
 Like those campaigns, I directed my attention to the 100 gallons the average American uses in one day.
 “You can save 2500 gallons of water in a year if you reduce your shower time by four minutes,” was my pitch to sell shower timers.